yoyongxuan/tp/docs/UserGuide.md

 ### Marking the attendance for a student: `attend`

-Adds the attendance for the specified tutorial, for the specified student from the Address Book.
+Adds the attendance for the specified tutorial, for the specified student from CadetHQ.
 If attendance for the specified tutorial has already been taken, attendance for that tutorial will be removed instead.

 Format: `attend INDEX TUTORIAL` or `attend SID TUTORIAL`